Merry Christmas & Happy New Year!

 (My attempt, BTW, at a 'beaver face'.
 Never again.
 I promise.)

-As per a post on the Conference South forum, 'match of the day' in the division last weekend was undoubtedly our visit to the Beveree (3rd vs 1st).
-Rainey selling out a supporters' coach, for the first time this season, further testament to that.
-I should've known that it was going to be a good day when Fuzz, Macleod (M) and I - en route to meet with Craig at the station ahead of our 09:38 departure - bumped into Bobby P, who revealed that he has a Havant & Waterlooville sign in his bedroom!
+Per a post on the Conference South forum, 'Match of the Day' in the division last weekend was undoubtedly our visit to the Beveree (3rd vs 1st).
+Rainey, selling out a supporters' coach for the first time this season, was a further testament to that.
+I should've known that it was going to be a good day when Fuzz, Macleod (M) and I - en route to meet with Craig at the station ahead of our 09:38 departure - bumped into Bobby P., who revealed that he's got a Havant & Waterlooville sign in his bedroom!
 I've photos of said sign - very long and bendy - somewhere.
 Sadly, I cannot find them :-(

-^^^ The list of conversation topics, on the train journey into London, was long and varied.
-So long and varied, in fact, that I've forgotten the vast majority!
+^^^ The list of conversation topics on the train journey into London was long and varied - so long and varied that I've forgotten the vast majority!
 "Make sure you're listing these," said Macleod (M), "for the blog".
-I wasn't.
-Out of practice.
+I wasn't - clearly out of practice.
 I do recall, however, that Mr C from The Shamen featured prominently.
-(Hence my pose in the above photo.
+(Hence my pose, in the above photo.
 Never again.
 I promise.)
-Furthermore, it was also revealed that the drum used to serenade the Magpies at Leatherhead in May 1991 (Drums at football?!
-For shame.) was the very same as used by Kipper, the fictional band in Robin Askwith's 'Confessions of a Pop Performer'.
+Furthermore, news that the drum used to serenade the Magpies at Leatherhead in May 1991 (Drums at football?
+For shame!) was the very same as used by Kipper, the fictional band in Robin Askwith's 'Confessions of a Pop Performer'.
 Yes, really! #filmpropsatfootball

 ^^^ Anyway, we met with Gav Altona - old friend and H&RBFC season ticket holder - at Fulwell station and followed him to the Roebuck.
 And I'm glad that we did, as this is a top boozer; comfortably the best that I've been in since the Barge Gladys, en route to Concord Rangers, in August.
 Decent selection of reasonably-priced ales (plus Dortmunder Union Pils on tap)?
 Check.
 Ham/ cheese and onion rolls, wrapped in cling film, for £1.50 each?
 Tick.
 Model planes made from old beer cans, and a collection of fishing rods, hanging from the ceiling?
 Bingo.
 I think that we'd all have happily stayed put.
 Instead we moved on …

 ^^^ 'Show us yer cards'.
-One drink stops in the Bloated Mallard (pint of Twickenham's Autumn Red = good; minimalist décor = bad) and then the Star (where the above photo was taken; full of rugby fans; traditional décor = good; rank pint of Doom Bar = bad), before a short bus ride to the Jolly Coopers, our usual pre-match Hampton haunt.
+One drink stops in the Bloated Mallard (pint of Twickenham's Autumn Red = good, minimalist décor = not good) and then the Star (photo, above; full of rugby fans; traditional décor = good, rank pint of Doom Bar = not good), before a short bus ride to the Jolly Coopers, our usual pre-match Hampton haunt.

 ^^^ The Beavers equalised with the aid of big deflection (the deflection diverting the ball into the path of their goal scorer, as opposed to diverting it into the net).
-"We're not singing anymore" had barely subsided, however, before Dean Inman's header restored our advantage.
-As per the above photograph, accompanying the match report in the Non League Paper, he didn't celebrate.
-Now, I've nothing against Inman per se - he's been excellent for us; arguably even more impressive than his widely well-regarded central defensive partner - but not celebrating against a former side is a bug bear of mine.
+"We're not singing anymore" had barely subsided, though, before Dean Inman's header restored our advantage.
+As per the above photograph accompanying the match report in the Non-League Paper, he didn't celebrate.
+Now, I've nothing against Inman per se - he's been excellent for us, arguably even more impressive than his widely well-regarded central defensive partner - but not celebrating against a former side is a bugbear of mine.
 (A pre-match post on the H&RBFC forum read as follows: 'Will also be interesting to see how Dean Inman plays after having been effectively let go by Mark Harper a few seasons ago').
-I certainly appreciated Lawrence Yaku not performing his usual somersault celebration, after notching against us (for Hampton, funnily enough): he'd played over 100 games for the Magpies and scored 60+ goals.
-Likewise, I can understand Frank Lampard, for example, not celebrating against Chelsea.
-But not celebrating a goal against, say, a team that you played for three times on loan, five years ago, is eye roll-inducing.
+I certainly appreciated Lawrence Yaku not performing his usual somersault celebration after notching against us (for Hampton, funnily enough): he started 122 games for the Magpies and scored 63 goals.
+Likewise, I can understand Frank Lampard - for example - not celebrating against Chelsea.
+But not celebrating a goal against, say, a team that you played for three times on loan - five years ago - is eye-roll-inducing.
 Maybe it's me.
 It often is.

-^^^ I wrote this tweet whilst snaking my way back to the clubhouse, after getting down to the covered terrace, behind the goal, only to realise that there were no toilets at this end of the ground.
+^^^ I wrote this tweet whilst snaking my way back to the clubhouse after getting down to the covered terrace behind the goal, only to realise that there were no toilets at this end of the ground.
 I contemplated getting some food, but the queue was too long.
-The crowd, TBF, was large - four figures - which is remarkable bearing in mind the rather pitiful numbers that have watched this fixture in the past (265 at the aforementioned 4-3 game in 96/97; 410 at the 1-1 draw in 07/08).
+The crowd, TBF, was a big one - four figures - which is remarkable, bearing in mind the rather pitiful numbers that have watched this fixture in the past (265 at the aforementioned 4-3 game in 96/97; 410 at the 1-1 draw in 07/08).

-^^^ Like Cressing Road, Braintree - and unlike York Road, Maidenhead - the Beveree seems to have gotten worse over the years.
-No Beaver Bar for a start!
-The temporary seating also starting to show its age.
-The whole ground, IMO, needs a fair bit of work.
+^^^ Like Cressing Road, Braintree - and unlike York Road, Maidenhead - the Beveree seems to have worsened over the years.
+No Beaver Bar, for a start!
+The temporary seats have also started to show their age.
+IMO, the whole ground needs a fair bit of work.

-^^^ Great header by Ryan Upward, capping a MoM display from the former Beaconsfield SYCOB and Burnham midfielder.
+^^^ Great header by Ryan Upward, capping a Man of the Match display from the former Beaconsfield SYCOB and Burnham midfielder.

-^^^ We were in complete control but, out of the blue, Hampton reduced the arrears.
-News also filtered through that second-placed Chelmsford had recovered from 3-0 down, at home vs Hemel Hempstead, to lead 4-3.
+^^^ We were in complete control, but out of the blue, Hampton reduced the arrears.
+News also filtered through that second-placed Chelmsford had recovered from 3-0 down at home vs Hemel Hempstead to lead 4-3.
 The nervousness of the travelling hordes manifested itself in a prolonged rendition of 'Alan Devonshire's black and white army' (which was to include a ludicrous amount of added time).
 Maidenhead teams of yesteryear might've folded like a pack of cards.
-Fortunately for us, though, this bunch of players are made of sterner stuff; despite a need for the occasional last-ditch tackle/ block, plus Dave Tarpey missing a golden opportunity to give the score line a fairer reflection, we saw the game out with relative ease.
-A deserved win.
+Fortunately for us, though, this bunch of players are made of sterner stuff; despite a need for the occasional last-ditch tackle/ block, plus Dave Tarpey missing a golden opportunity to give the score line a fairer reflection, we saw the game out with relative ease for a deserved win.
 And a late Hemel equaliser meant that our lead atop the table increased to seven points!

 ^^^ Scenes at the final whistle.